lrkrol/Noctifer-Flashcards/docs/README.md

 * A novel word (i.e., `repetition = 0`) is always repeated at least once more in the same session regardless of answer (i.e., next `interval` is 10 minutes).
 * After a novel word was correctly guessed (i.e., `repetition = 1`), it starts first with the default `interval` (by default 1 day).
 Only after the second correct repetition is `easeFactor` applied to `interval`.
 * Since cards are only defined once and not separated into front-back and back-front notes, an additional direction change is implemented.
 After, by default, 3 correct repetitions, cards are switched from front-back to back-front, and the next review is scheduled after 1 day.
 After another 3 correct repetitions, front-back and back-front are both allowed and one is selected at random.

-This can easily be extended to the full SM-2 algorithm by adding the respective response options.